jack-y/seneca-entity-crud-now-on-GitLab/README.md

 - The `truncate` command works as traditional SQL `TRUNCATE TABLE my_table`.
 - The `query` command encapsulate the `list$` function.
 - The `count` command encapsulate the `list$` function, but return only the count for network optimization.
+- The `deleterelationships` command extends the deletion of an entity to that of all its relations.
+See this [readme][] file.

 And we even lie on the floor: